dag/attest/docs/index.rst

     **attest** */əˈtɛst/*
         To affirm to be correct, true, or genuine.

-The API is inspired by that of `Flask`_, not for bandwagony reasons, but because it's a well-fit pattern for the problem of "collections of callables".
+*Attest* provides two styles for writing tests, one functional and one object-oriented.
+The functional API is inspired by that of `Flask`_, not for bandwagony reasons, but because it's a well-fit pattern for the problem of "collections of callables".
+The object-oriented style follows standard Python idioms for writing classes.
+It's easy to invent your own style because Attest only assumes that a test is a callable and a collection an iterable.
+There is no magic you have to account for - Attest is a library for writing tests rather than a scriptable program for running tests.
+It's up to you to organize and collect tests, though Attest will assist you.

 Assertions are done with operator overloading; while I'm not usually too fond of :abbr:`DSLs (Domain Specific Languages)`, I also find it difficult to